jstankowski/ivpsnr/README.md

 OutputFile      = "IV-PSNR.txt"
 ```

 ### 5.5.
-Pixel values checking notes (InvalidPelAction)
+Pixel values checking notes (InvalidPelActn)
 Before calculating the IV-PSNR metric the software scans the content of YUV file in order to evaluate if all pixel values are in range `[0, MaxVal]` where `MaxVal = (1<<BitDepth) - 1`.
-If invalid pel is detected the software can take following actions based on InvalidPelAction parameter value:
+If invalid pel is detected the software can take following actions based on InvalidPelActn parameter value:
 * SKIP - disable pixel value checking
 * WARN - print warning and ignore invalid pel values (may lead to unreliable IV-PSNR, WS-PSNR and PSNR metrics value)
 * STOP - print warning and stop execution
 * CNCL - print warning and try to conceal the pel value by clipping to highest value within bit depth range

 ### 5.6.
+Filename (filepath) parameters mismatch checking notes (InvalidPelAction)
+Before opening the YUV file the software tries to derive important video parameters (resolution, bit depth and chroma format) from file name and file path.
+If mismatch between parameters provided from commandline (or config file) and derived values is detected, the software can take following actions based on NameMismatchActn parameter value:
+* SKIP - disable pixel value checking
+* WARN - print warning and ignore invalid pel values
+* STOP - print warning and stop execution

+### 5.7.
 Masked mode - requirements and notes

 * Resolution of the mask file has to be identical as input file.
 * Allowed mask values are `0` (interpreted as inactive pixel) and `(1<<BitDepthM)-1)` (interpreted as active pixel).
 Behavior for other values is undefined at this moment.